GigaVision/PANDA-Toolkit/readme.md

 ## Functions

-The code is useful for <a href="http://www.panda-dataset.com/">PANDA<a> or
-<a href="https://www.biendata.com/competition/gigavision/">GigaVision Challenge<a>.
-The code provide the following function
+The code is useful for <a href="http://www.panda-dataset.com/">PANDA Dataset<a> or GigaVision Challenge (<a href="https://www.biendata.com/competition/gigavision/">Task1<a> and <a href="https://www.biendata.com/competition/gigavision1/">Task2<a>).
+The code provide the following function:

 <ul>
     <li>